RamiAmasha31/A21-flavor-Voayge/programmer's bag/components-documentation/about.md

 ## Title Animation

 The title of each section is animated using CSS classes to achieve a text reveal effect.
 Each character of the title is wrapped in a `<span>` element, and CSS animations are applied to animate each character sequentially.
+This animation technique is adapted from [Builder.io's stagger text animation](https://www.builder.io/blog/stagger-text-animation-tailwind).

 ## Non-Breaking Space